MsainZn/test/README.md

 ### 1.2 Keyword design and search intent

-The search strategy was explicitly designed to capture the **intersection of three orthogonal dimensions**, ensuring both relevance and specificity:
+The search strategy was constructed to deliberately target studies at the **intersection of aesthetic surgery and computational methodology**, ensuring both relevance and specificity.

-1) Aesthetic context
+Search terms were organized along three complementary dimensions:

+1. **Aesthetic and reconstructive context**
-   aesthetic, esthetic, cosmetic, plastic, reconstructive, oncological
+   *aesthetic/esthetic, cosmetic, plastic, reconstructive, oncological*

-2) Surgical domain
-   surgery

-3) Computational task
+2. **Surgical domain**
+   *surgery*

+3. **Computational objective**
-   - Prediction-oriented terms: outcome prediction, simulation, pre-operative prediction, post-operative prediction
+   - **Prediction-oriented**: outcome prediction, simulation, pre-operative prediction, post-operative prediction
-   - Evaluation-oriented terms: evaluation, assessment, scoring
+   - **Evaluation-oriented**: evaluation, assessment, scoring

-This structure prevents:
+Only studies simultaneously addressing all three dimensions were eligible.

+#### 1.2.1 Rationale and constraints

+This structured design minimized the inclusion of:
-- retrieval of purely clinical or psychological studies without computational contribution,
+- purely clinical or psychological studies lacking a computational component,
-- inclusion of non-surgical aesthetic interventions,
+- non-surgical aesthetic interventions,
-- dilution of the corpus with non-imaging or non-technical works.

-Additional constraints were imposed to improve comparability and rigor:
-- English language
+- technically unrelated or non-imaging-based work.

+To further improve methodological consistency and cross-study comparability, the following constraints were applied:
-- Journal articles
+- English-language publications,
+- journal and conferences only,
-- Subject areas restricted to Computer Science and Engineering
+- subject areas mostly aligned with **Computer Science** and **Engineering**.

 The following blocks show the **exact logical structure** of the Scopus queries used in the study.
 Equivalent queries were executed on PubMed, IEEE Xplore, and Semantic Scholar with syntax adaptations only.